 Howard Brill, an ex-RAF musician with a wealth of experience.

 Bob Pullen, another ex-RAF musician whose wife and 3 children were all members too!

-Pete Vann brought much enthusiasm to the band in his short reign as MD and is still involved locally with other brass groups.
+Pete Vann brought much enthusiasm to the band in his short reign as MD.

 Rob Morgan, yet another ex-RAF musician who continued to take the band with all the professionalism, enthusiasm and exemplary training of HM Forces bandsmen.

 Bill Stagg, amazingly another ex-RAF musician!
 Probably best remembered for his heart-felt and loving expletives – so much so that he was presented with a leaving gift of cufflinks engraved with expletives!
 All good humoured fun of course, and appreciatively received!

 Trudi Jenkins, the first of our only two lady conductors to date.
 Trudi steered us to a great 2nd place at the SWBBA Contest in 1997.
 Trudi now occasionally brilliantly deps for us on Baritone.

 Dave Tilling, a very well respected true brass bandman in every respect.
 Dave was MD right through the first period when we were in the 1st section, achieving very respectable results at every contest.
 He also brought his entire family along as players.
 His enthusiasm did overwhelm him sometimes, on one occasion he ended up in Casualty after he stabbed the baton right through his hand!
 Ouch!
 This incident actually national news and was reported in the Times newspaper!